Dimer models and the special McKay correspondence

-\begin{step} A perfect matching coming from a pair of zig-zag paths with adjacent slopes is simple. \end{step}
+\begin{step} A perfect matching coming from a pair of zigzag paths with adjacent slopes is simple. \end{step}

 \begin{proof} We have to show that the corresponding quiver representation $M$ is simple, i.e., has no non-trivial submodule.
-This follows from the fact that in a perfect matching coming from a pair of zig-zag paths with adjacent slopes, one can find an allowed path from any vertex to any other vertex in the quiver.
-Indeed, starting from any vertex, one can first go to the sink of the large hexagon $h_1$ where the vertex belongs, and then to the source of adjacent large hexagon $h_2$ in the $z$-direction by the path corresponding to $x y$.
+This follows from the fact that in a perfect matching coming from a pair of zigzag paths with adjacent slopes, one can find an allowed path from any vertex to any other vertex in the quiver.
+Indeed, starting from any vertex, one can first go to the sink of the large hexagon $h_1$ where the vertex belongs, and then to the adjacent vertex which is the source of adjacent large hexagon $h_2$ by the path going around one of the nodes on the edge separating $h_1$ and $h_2$.
 Recall that one can go from the source of a large hexagon to any other vertex in the same large hexagon only through an allowed path.
 Note also that one can go from the source of one large hexagon to the source of another large hexagon adjacent in the $x$- and $y$-direction.
-Since one can go from one large hexagon to any other large hexagon by multiplying sufficiently many $x$ and $y$, the lemma follows. \end{proof}
+Since one can go from one large hexagon to any other large hexagon by multiplying sufficiently many $x$ and $y$, Step \ref{st:pm_simple} is proved. \end{proof}